omahs/quasar/docs/src/pages/quasar-plugins/cookies.md

 <doc-api file="Cookies" />

 ::: tip
-With Electron version >= v1.12.2 the Cookie Plugin isn't functional in the Electron Enviroment.
+With Electron version >= v1.12.2 the Cookie Plugin isn't functional in the Electron Environment.
 You may want to look up the [Electron Cookies](https://www.electronjs.org/docs/api/cookies) documentation.
 :::

 <doc-installation plugins="Cookies" />